 • Public Service Loan Forgiveness (PSLF)

-That said, Parent PLUS loans generally have fewer repayment options.
-The Parent PLUS loans do not qualify for the SAVE program or other income-driven plans.
-And guidelines are strict for the few programs that parent loans are eligible for.
+That said, Parent PLUS loans generally have fewer repayment and forgiveness options.
+Parent PLUS loans do not directly qualify for most income-driven plans.
+And guidelines are strict for the programs that parent loans are eligible for.

-It’s worth noting that refinancing a PLUS loan will eliminate it from any federal repayment plans and benefits.
+It’s important to note that refinancing a PLUS loan will eliminate it from any federal repayment plans and benefits.

 Parent Student Loan Forgiveness Program